upyog/UPYOG/edcr/service/README.md

 # Development Control Regulations
   Module used to scrutinize the building plan diagrams which are in the .dxf file format.
 It will extract data from from dxf file and will validate against ULB rules and will generate the scrutiny report in the PDF format, the scrutiny report contains the rules which are passing and failing.

 ## User Guide
 This section contains steps that are involved in build and deploy the application.
-FAQ related to various deployment and development issues are discussed [here][FAQ]

 ## Setup with auto installer
 * Clone the UPYOG repository.